In Massachusetts, all evictions follow the same process:

 In Massachusetts, a landlord can evict a tenant for not paying rent on time.
 To do so, they must first give 14 days’ notice to vacate the premises.

-In Massachusetts, a landlord can evict a tenant without a lease or with a lease that has ended (known as a “holdover tenant” or “tenant at will”).
-To do so, they must first terminate the tenancy by giving proper notice to move out (30 days for tenants that pay month-to-month).
+In Massachusetts, a landlord can evict a tenant who does not have a lease (“tenant at will”) or has a lease that has terminated and continues to remain on the premises (“holdover tenant”).
+To do so, they must first terminate the tenancy by giving a proper 30-days’ notice to move out.

 Once the tenancy ends, if the tenant remains on the property, the landlord can move forward and file an eviction lawsuit.

-In Massachusetts, a landlord can evict a tenant for violating their lease, failing to uphold their responsibilities, or conducting illegal activity on the rental property in Massachusetts.
+In Massachusetts, a landlord can evict a tenant for violating their lease or failing to uphold their responsibilities under Massachusetts law

 Massachusetts landlords are not required to allow tenants to cure these types of violations and may provide them a 7 days’ notice to vacate.
 The tenant is not allowed to fix the issue and must vacate the rental unit.